Public Cloud FAQ

 Which payment methods can I use to pay for OVH Public Cloud and how is the service billed?

-You can choose from the payment methods available at OVH: automatic payment, bank card, Paypal, bank transfer.
+You can choose from the payment methods available at OVH.com/us: PayPal and credit card.
 You will need to register your payment method when you activate your first instance.
-You will soon be able to pay by cheque, postal order or via a prepaid account.

 You will be billed for resources used during the previous month between day 1 and 5 of every month.
 If you choose to pay monthly, you will be billed for the month that has just begun and any additional, unpaid resources carried over from the previous month, such as instances and object storage.
 If you switch to monthly billing throughout the course of the month, you will be billed immediately for the amount due for the current month, calculated on a pro-rata basis.